isomerpages/moe-teckgheepri/_our-experiences/Deep Learning/English.md

 *   Let’s Talk / Pick and Talk
 *   PAVES
 *   The Art of Communication through Multimedia
-*   Wonderful Wednesday

 <img src="/images/deeplearningeng1.jpg" style="width:65%">

 #### **LAF@TGPS (Literary Arts Festival)**

-A Literary Arts Festival @ TGPS is a wonderful way to provide learning experiences for TGStars and make learning English more fun.
-There is a range of activities, from language games to storytelling to creative writing.
+Literary Arts Festival @ TGPS aims to make learning English more fun and inculcate the love for English Language in our students.
+This annual festival includes a range of activities, from language games to spelling bee to creative writing which allow the students to apply their language skills.

 <img src="/images/deeplearningeng2.jpg" style="width:65%">

+**Let’s Get it Right!**

+Conducted by the teachers during morning assembly, Let’s Get it Right is a programme to address some of the misconceptions on grammar and teach the students right pronunciation of commonly mispronounced words.